Information courtesy of Cochlear Australia

 - receive little or no benefit from hearing aids

 - score 65% or less on sentence recognition tests done by hearing professional in the ear to be implanted

 Many people have cochlear implants in both ears (bilateral).
 Listening with two ears can improve your ability to identify the direction of sound and separate the sounds you want to hear from those you don’t (e.g. background conversations in a restaurant)

-Many people suffer hearing loss because their hair cells in the inner ear or (or cochlea) are damaged.
+Hearing loss may be due to hair cells in the inner ear or (or cochlea) being damaged.
 The cochlear implant enables the sound to be transferred to your hearing nerves and enables you to hear.
-The process is described below:

 - A sound processor worn behind the ear or on the body, captures sound and turns it into digital code.
 The sound processor has a battery that powers the entire system.